EgocentricVision/EgocentricVision/README.md

 - [OAKINK2](https://oakink.net/v2/) - A dataset of bimanual object manipulation tasks for complex daily activities.
 OAKINK2 introduces three level of abstraction to organize the manipulation tasks: Affordance, Primitive Task, and Complex Task.
 OAKINK2 dataset provides multi-view image streams and precise pose annotations for the human body, hands and various interacting objects.
 This extensive collection supports applications such as interaction reconstruction and motion synthesis.
 CVPR 2024. [[paper]](https://arxiv.org/abs/2403.19417)

 - [BioVL-QR] - A biochemical vision-and-language dataset, which consists of 24 egocentric experiment videos, corresponding protocols, and video-and-language alignments.
 This study focuses on Micro QR Codes to detect objects automatically.
 From our preliminary study, we found that detecting objects only using Micro QR Codes is still difficult because the researchers manipulate objects, causing blur and occlusion frequently.
 2024. [[paper]](https://arxiv.org/abs/2404.03161v1)

+- [HOI-Ref](https://sid2697.github.io/hoi-ref/) - It consists of 3.9M question-answer pairs for training and evaluating VLMs.
+HOI-QA includes questions relating to locating hands, objects, and critically their interactions (e.g. referring to the object being manipulated by the hand).
+2024. [[paper]](https://arxiv.org/abs/2404.09933)

 - [ENIGMA-51](https://iplab.dmi.unict.it/ENIGMA-51/#paper) - ENIGMA-51 is a new egocentric dataset acquired in an industrial scenario by 19 subjects who followed instructions to complete the repair of electrical boards using industrial tools (e.g., electric screwdriver) and equipments (e.g., oscilloscope).
 The 51 egocentric video sequences are densely annotated with a rich set of labels that enable the systematic study of human behavior in the industrial domain.
 WACV 2023. [[paper]](https://arxiv.org/abs/2309.14809)